+Alternatively, you can connect Flathub to AppCenter without using the command line at all.
 The only step that must be taken to see non-curated applications in the AppCenter is to download a single application from Flathub.
-There is a short page on flatpak.org with a elementary OS Quick Setup.
+There is a short page on flatpak.org with an elementary OS Quick Setup.
 But the steps are simply to:

 Step 1: Head to Flathub and install any app by clicking on the big “Install” button.

 Step 2: This will download a flatpak file of the app.
 Double click on the file to install.

 Step 3: Restart your device.
 At least in my case, I only saw the application and non-curated apps in the AppCenter after a restart.